palantir/sls-packaging/readme.md

             relocated/path/in/dist            # contents from `~/project/relative/path/to/assets/`
             another/relocated/path            # contents from `~/project/another/path`

-Note that repeated calls to `assetsDir` are processed in-order, and as such, it is possible to overwrite resources by specifying that a later invocation be relocated to a previously used destination's ancestor directory.
+Note that repeated calls to `assets` are processed in-order, and as such, it is possible to overwrite resources by specifying that a later invocation be relocated to a previously used destination's ancestor directory.

 ### Packaging